 (3) The amount of eligible production expenditures for which a tax credit may be claimed is subject to inspection and examination by the tax commissioner or employees of the commissioner under section 5703.19 of the Revised Code and any other applicable law.
 Once the eligible production expenditures are finally determined under section 5703.19 of the Revised Code and division (D) of this section, the credit amount is not subject to adjustment unless the director determines an error was committed in the computation of the credit amount.

 (4) No tax credit certificate may be issued before the completion of the tax credit-eligible production.
-Not more than forty million dollars of tax credit may be allowed per fiscal biennium beginning on or after July 1, 2011, and not more than twenty million dollars may be allowed in the first year of the biennium.
-At any time, not more than five million dollars of tax credit may be allowed per tax credit-eligible production.
+Not more than forty million dollars of tax credit may be allowed per fiscal year beginning July 1,2016.

 (D) A motion picture company whose motion picture has been certified as a tax credit-eligible production shall engage, at the company's expense, an independent certified public accountant to examine the company's production expenditures to identify the expenditures that qualify as eligible production expenditures.
 The certified public accountant shall issue a report to the company and to the director of development services certifying the company's eligible production expenditures and any other information required by the director.
 Upon receiving and examining the report, the director may disallow any expenditure the director determines is not an eligible production expenditure.
 If the director disallows an expenditure, the director shall issue a written notice to the motion picture production company stating that the expenditure is disallowed and the reason for the disallowance.
 Upon examination of the report and disallowance of any expenditures, the director shall determine finally the lesser of the total budgeted eligible production expenditures stated in the application submitted under division (B) of this section or the actual eligible production expenditures for the purpose of computing the amount of the credit.